Galaticash/CSE210-09/README.md

   - Players keep moving and turning but don't run into each other. (???)

 ## Classes
-I do not think we can make 16 classes, so we'll only plan for as many as we need
+We'll try and reach the goal of 16 classes by making a lot of smaller classes and more base classes

 | Class | Job |
 | ----- | --- |
-Director | Directs the inner workings of the game Collision Handler | Handles all the Actor collisions for the Director Actor | The base class for items moving around the screen Player/Cycle | Moves around the screen, interacting with the other Player Trail | The pieces following the Player/Cycle, inherits from Actor.
-Kept within the Player/Cycle class Player Input | Moves the Player around the screen, different key_set per Player Key_set |
+Director | Directs the inner workings of the game Collision Handler | Handles all the Actor collisions for the Director Hitbox | Makes it easier for the Collision Handler to remember the hitbox range per Actor (all Actors possess a hitbox that Collision Handler can calculate for them?)
-Score | Within the Player class, keeps track of the points gained by the Player Message | The base class for Score, so the GUI can display any message like the Game Over.
+Actor | The base class for items moving around the screen Cast | The collection of Actors that the Director is in charge of, has methods to move/update the position of all Actors Player/Cycle | Moves around the screen, interacting with the other Player Trail | The pieces following the Player/Cycle, inherits from Actor.
+Kept within the Player/Cycle class Player Input | Moves the Player around the screen, different key_set per Player Key_set | A set of keys, given the up/down/left/right value Score | Within the Player class, keeps track of the points gained by the Player Message | The base class for Score, so the GUI can display any message like the Game Over.
 Contains the location, font size, color, etc for the GUI to display
-Grid | A grid to keep the cycles on, but needs to be translated back into pixel/points by the GUI Point | point/grid location separated into its own class Color | colors are separated
+Grid | A grid to keep the cycles on, but needs to be translated back into pixel/points by the GUI Point | point/grid location separated into its own class Color | colors are separated into its own class
-Window | The GUI of the program, displays everything to the user Trail?
-Trail piece? |
+Window | The GUI of the program, displays everything to the user

-Score - remake to inherit from Message (A type of message that updates itself)
+- Score - remake to inherit from Message (A type of message that updates itself)
+- Player_input - remake to fit with key_set pyray.is_key_down(key_set.get_up_key())

 TODO: Assign jobs